The Hideout at Palo Duro Canyon. Texas character at its finest!

 We only provide a BBQ grill when fire danger is low.

 Very strict pet policy.
 Contact owner with pet request.
 We welcome well behaved pets that are either crated or taken with you while you are away from the cabin.
 We do require pets be on a leash at all times while on the grounds.
 We provide extra blankets to cover the furniture if your pet gets on furniture.
-Otherwise pets are not allowed on bedding or furniture.
+Otherwise pets are not allowed on bedding or furniture as some guests may have pet allergies.
 We will charge a non-refundable $75 per pet fee.
 Maximum 2 pets allowed.
 We can provide a (1), crate if arranged prior to your arrival.
 Owner must pick up and dispose of pet waste from the grounds ( we provide baggies and a scoop).
 Pets are not allowed in loft bedroom.

 Equine Inherent Risk Law.
 Rental of the property indicates that you have accepted the limits of our liability under Texas law for injury or death resulting from the inherent risks of equine activities.